-When comparing IntelliJ IDEA vs aText, the Slant community recommends aText for most people.
-In the question“What are the best power user tools for macOS?” aText is ranked 45th while IntelliJ IDEA is ranked 52nd.
+When comparing IntelliJ IDEA vs aText, the Slant community recommends IntelliJ IDEA for most people.
+In the question“What are the best power user tools for macOS?”
+IntelliJ IDEA is ranked 42nd while aText is ranked 47th.
+The most important reason people chose IntelliJ IDEA is:

 Ranked in these QuestionsQuestion Ranking

 IDEA places an emphasis in safe refactoring, offering a variety of features to make this possible for a variety of languages.

 These features include safe delete, type migration and replacing method code duplicates.